python/typing/docs/spec/distributing.rst

 ^^^^^^^^^^^^^^^^^^^^

-The `typeshed project <https://github.com/python/typeshed>`_ contains type annotations for the standard library and a selection of third-party libraries that don't ship their own type annotations or stubs.
+The `typeshed project <https://github.com/python/typeshed>`_ contains type stubs for the standard library (vendored or handled specially by type checkers) and type stubs for third-party libraries that don't ship their own type information (typically distributed via PyPI).
 Policies regarding the stubs collected there are decided separately and described in the project's documentation.